KZOT

-KZOT (1180 kHz) is a commercial AM radio station licensed to Bellevue, Nebraska, and serving the Omaha metropolitan area.
-The station is owned by NRG Media and the license is held by NRG License Sub, LLC.
-It airs a sports radio format, with programming from Infinity Sports Network.
-Radio studios are at 50th Avenue and Dodge Street in Midtown Omaha.
+KZOT (1180 AM, "Yacht Rock 1180") is a radio station licensed to serve Bellevue, Nebraska, owned by Usher Media Group.
+It airs a soft rock format.

+KZOT's studios are located at 50th Avenue and Dodge Street in Midtown Omaha.
 By day, KZOT transmits with 25,000 watts.
-As 1180 AM is a clear channel frequency reserved for WHAM Rochester, New York, KZOT must reduce power at night to 1,000 watts to avoid interference.
+Because 1180 AM is a clear channel frequency, with primary station WHAM Rochester, New York, KZOT must reduce power at night to 1,000 watts to avoid interference.
 It uses a directional antenna with a four-tower array.
-The transmitter site is on Sunnydale Road in Council Bluffs, Iowa, near Interstate 80.
+Its transmitter site is on Sunnydale Road in Council Bluffs, Iowa, near Interstate 80.

-Programming

-Since flipping from talk radio on June 4, 2012, the station has broadcast a sports talk format.
-Weekday programs include shows hosted by Dan Patrick, Jim Rome, Damon Amendolara, Maggie Gray & Andrew Perloff, Zach Gleb and J.R.
-Jackson.
-Patrick is syndicated by Premiere Networks, while the other hosts are syndicated by CBS Sports Radio.

-KZOT is one of two sports radio stations in the Omaha radio market owned by NRG Media; KOZN (1620 AM, "1620 The Zone") airs some local sports shows along with programming from Fox Sports Radio, while KZOT mostly carries programs from CBS Sports Radio.
-KZOT is the Omaha-Council Bluffs affiliate for the Kansas City Royals, and is the flagship station of the Omaha Storm Chasers, the Royals' affiliated minor league baseball team.

 History

 This station received its original construction permit from the Federal Communications Commission (FCC) on May 21, 1984, for a new station licensed to Bellevue, Nebraska and transmitting on 1180 kHz.
 The new station was assigned the callsigns KNPE on August 15.
 On January 22, 1987, while still under construction, the station was granted the call sign KKAR.
 After several extensions, two transfers, and a permit renewal, Mitchell Broadcasting Company received a license to cover KKAR's operation on April 26, 1989.

 In September 1990, the station applied for an increase in daytime power to 25,000 watts, and the construction permit was granted in February 1991.
 On August 24, 1993, the station was assigned its first use of the KOIL callsigns, a heritage Omaha broadcast call sign that dates back to 1925, in a swap with the original KOIL, which became KKAR.